 Hero content is long form.

-Micro-content includes short bits of information that can be text or visuals.
+Micro-content includes short bits of information that can be text, micro-videos or visuals.
 It’s the most common form of posts on social channels.
 The advantage is that they can be produced easily.

 The disadvantage is that they may not help define your brand like an in-depth piece of hero content, and not as SEO friendly.